 What do locals love more than the beach?
 Well, not much…but there is one thing.
 Eating!
 Almost everything in the South is planned around food.
 What will we eat?
 When will we eat?
 Will there be dessert?
 Here at the beach, it’s no different.
 We want to eat before, after, and sometimes during a trip to the beach.
 So, of course, we’re always on the lookout for healthy grub.
 The best way to eat clean is to grow it yourself.
 But while we may have the privilege of living near the ocean, most of us don’t have the available space for growing our own food.

 Thanks to local Tracy Miller, that’s changing.
-Before becoming a South Walton local, Tracy spent her childhood playing in the dirt and running through the gardens of the organic farm she and her sisters grew up on in Iowa.
+Before moving to the beach, Tracy spent her childhood playing in the dirt and running through the gardens of the organic farm she and her sisters grew up on in Iowa.
 Growing her own food is a no-brainer for her, but she quickly found that we simply don’t have the necessary outdoor space here in South Walton.

-According to Tracy, “I don’t think I truly realized how important gardening was to my well-being until I moved to an area with limited options for gardening.”
+“I don’t think I truly realized how important gardening was to my well-being until I moved to an area with limited options for gardening,” Tracy said.

 Realizing that many local families either reside in rented spaces or in HOA-restricted neighborhoods and don’t necessarily have the option to grow their own gardens, Miller teamed up with a friend and fellow gardener to bring that opportunity to our community.
 Together they created the 501(c)(3) non-profit organization, Cultivate Community Gardens, and began making plans for South Walton’s very first community garden.